Due to the delicate nature of raptor rehabilitation, no admission to the facility is allowed unless approved in advance.

 Nathan Barnes, founder and Executive Director of Wind River Raptors, provides vision, research, curiosity, and core expertise to our program.
-With several years of field and resource study, Barnes’s experience as a falconer and reverence for his living landscape was just the right combination of “smart and crazy” to launch and synthesize a network of biologists, government agencies, naturalists, commercial industries, and world citizens to address an urgent ecological and educational need.
+With several years of field and resource study, Barnes’ experience as a falconer and reverence for his living landscape was just the right combination of “smart and crazy” to launch and synthesize a network of biologists, government agencies, naturalists, commercial industries, and world citizens to address an urgent ecological and educational need.
 When not animatedly elaborating on the definition of a buteo, or sharing an anecdote about the ancient history of falconry, Barnes may be found flying his red-tailed hawk Artemis and enjoying family time with his wife and son.

-Kimberly S. Brown offers a business acumen from over thirty-five years in publishing, writing, and marketing.
-From Fortune 500 companies to nascent start-ups, Brown contributes tactical, personalized, high-impact communications programming (think branding, e-commerce, product launches, corporate websites, and national publications) from a nearly 360-degree perspective: global manager, business owner, board director, and vibrant community member.
+Kimberly S. Brown offers a business acumen from more than thirty-five years in publishing, writing, and marketing.
+From Fortune 500 companies to start-ups, Brown contributes tactical, personalized, high-impact communications programming (think branding, e-commerce, product launches, corporate websites, and national publications) from a nearly 360-degree perspective: global manager, business owner, board director, and vibrant community member.
 Brown is a lifelong, avid outdoors person, with a special interest in raptors.
-This was heightened by a visit to the Irish School of Falconry on a “hawk walk” where she was able to fly one of the school’s hawks.
+This was heightened by a visit to the Irish School of Falconry on a “hawk walk” where she was able to fly one of the school’s Harris hawks.
 She is excited to foster a business-forward, long-term, and globally relevant raptor program for Wyoming and beyond.

 Harry Elyea sharpened his teeth in the business world as a successful owner and operator of an automotive repair company, graduating to Wyoming for hay ranching and game bird farming.
 An avid outdoorsman, Elyea’s proclivities include bird hunting (specifically waterfowl) and the extreme sport of high-desert gardening.
 Elyea is infamous for his mechanical wizardry, cutting to the chase, and calling a spade exactly that.
 Recently retired, Wind River Raptors harnessed Elyea’s innate engineering skills and elbow grease to help vision and build Wyoming’s foremost raptor rehabilitation and in-flight facility.